aidanbeaumont/aidanbeaumont/README.md

 # 👋 Hi, I'm Aidan!
 I'm a Final-Year Medical Student and aspiring academic clinician based in London.

-- 🧠 I'm currently learning the basics of computer science (through CS50, and some python projects)
+- 🧠 I'm currently learning the basics of computer science, data analysis & statistics
 - 💭 I'm thinking about how data and technical skills can be used in my future career

 <!--